Lorage/mightbot/README.md

 Use [Twitchapps.com](http://twitchapps.com/tmi/) to generate the OAUTH token.

 ## Issues
 1. Channel logic doesn't work as expected.
-Messages sent to the channel only trigger in the for loop after a message is recieved on the net/http `dial` Reader.
+Messages sent to the channel only trigger in the for loop after a message is received on the net/http `dial` Reader.

 ## TODO
-1. Rewrite the method/signature for refreshing and closing bot goroutines.
+1. Add ability to capture type of command (contains or exact), and user name of message origin.
+This would be used to target users for bans when they use certain words.

-2. Improve error handling.
+2. Improve error handling, (ie, a user tries to refresh a closed/expired bot).